Club Governance Code of Practice

-The ClubsNSW Governance Code of Practice sets out common standards of conduct for all member clubs, with a specific focus on corporate governance.
+The Club Governance Code of Practice sets out common standards of conduct for all member clubs, with a specific focus on corporate governance.

-The Club Code of Practice (“the Code”) and Best Practice Guidelines outlines clubs’ key obligations to their members, visitors, and the community.
+The Club Governance Code of Practice (“the Code”) outlines clubs’ key obligations to their members, visitors, and the community.
 All registered clubs abide by their own Constitution - and they must concurrently comply with a wide range of state and federal laws.
 Clubs also need to satisfy member and community expectations.

-The Code of Practice is a plain-English document that helps club boards, management and staff meet all these responsibilities.
-Complying with the Code of Practice is a condition of membership of ClubsNSW.
+The Code is a plain-English document that helps club boards, management and staff meet all these responsibilities.
+Complying with the Code is a condition of membership of ClubsNSW.

 View Club Governance Code of Practice